Ensembling methods for countrywide short term forecasting of gas demand

 \section{Introduction}

 Natural gas is one of the most important energy sources in Italy: it feeds domestic and industrial heating, production processes and thermoelectic power plants.
-Data from SNAM Rete Gas, the Italian Transmission System Operator (TSO), show that, in 2017, Thermoelectic Gas Demand (TGD) accounted for 35.9\% of the total consumption, Industrial Gas Demand (IGD) for 22.4\% and Residential Gas Demand (RGD) for the remaining 41.7\% \cite{snam2017report}.
+Data from SNAM Rete Gas, the Italian Transmission System Operator (TSO), show that the total Gas Demand (GD) is made of three main components: Residential Gas Demand (RGD), Industrial Gas Demand (IGD), and Thermoelectric Gas Demand (TGD).
+In 2018, RGD accounted for 41.5\% of the total consumption, IGD for 25.4\% and TGD for the remaining 33.1\% \cite{snam2017report}.

-Accurate forecasting models for the overall Gas Demand (GD), as well as for its three main components, can help energy providers to improve pipe reservation and stock planning and prevent financial penalties due to network unbalance.
+Accurate forecasts of the overall GD, as well as of its three main components, are of primary importance to energy providers, in order to improve pipe reservation and stock planning and also prevent financial penalties due to network unbalance.
 Moreover, GD is closely correlated with natural gas price, which is a key input for determining the optimal production plan of thermal power plants.

-In this study, we follow and extend a previous work, focusing on RGD \cite{Marziali2019residential}, in three directions: first, we analyse IGD and TGD, thus allowing for the prediction of the overall Italian gas demand; second, we introduce four more models (lasso, elastic net, random forest and support vector regression); third, we present four ensemble models, i.e. forecasters obtained by the suitable aggregation of first-level forecasts.

-The task of forecasting natural gas demand is addressed by an extensive literature, which is reviewed and classified in \cite{soldo2012forecasting} and \cite{vsebalj2017predicting}.
-The latter detects four dimensions to classify works: prediction area, prediction horizon, method and inputs.
-Our work focuses on country-level, day-ahead prediction, adopts statistical learning models and leverages past gas demand, temperature and calendar features as input variables.
+Several works addressed the forecasting of natural gas demand: comprehensive reviews are \cite{soldo2012forecasting} and \cite{vsebalj2017predicting}.
+The latter proposes a classification along four dimensions: geographical area, time horizon, method, and inputs.
+Herein, we are interested in country-level, one-day-ahead predictions, based on statistical learning models that leverage past gas demand, temperature and calendar features as input variables.